Skip to main content

 • Use Recovery Mode

-• Windows trick: from a black screen, force three sudden shutdowns by holding the power button.
-On the fourth try, Windows should cough up the Advanced Startup menu.
-Pick Troubleshoot → Advanced options → Startup Repair.
+• Windows: force three sudden shutdowns by holding the power button.
+On the fourth try, Windows will show the Advanced Startup menu.
+Go to Troubleshoot → Advanced options → Startup Repair.

 Prevention Tips